Advising and Assessment

 All students must be advised before registration.
 Advising ensures that students have the background to enroll in the courses selected, have received professional advice in selecting courses, and have selected courses that will lead to their goals.

 At the advising appointment, students review general education and major course requirements, discuss transfer credit, review placement scores for math and English, and select courses for the coming term.
 Students receive registration codes each term to complete the registration process online.

 Most entering freshmen, except those in the Chicago College of Performing Arts, have their first advising experience at New Student Orientation before they begin their studies (CCPA students are advised by a Performing Arts advisor).
-Professional advisors from Undergraduate Academic Advising and from specific programs such as Education, Hospitality Management, Honors and Biological, Chemical, and Physical Sciences make certain that freshmen are aware of the university's general education requirements as well as the requirements of their majors.
+Professional advisors from Undergraduate Academic Advising and from specific programs such as Education, Hospitality Management, and Biological, Physical and Health Sciences make certain that freshmen are aware of the university's general education requirements as well as the requirements of their majors.

 By the time that students have completed about 60 credit hours and the University Writing Requirement, they will have been transferred to their major areas for advising.
 Students who have not declared a major or who are on academic probation will continue to be advised in Undergraduate Academic Advising.